 - 1 pair of flannel pajama pants

-Once again, absolutely way to much for how long I was going to be gone.
+Once again, absolutely way too much for how long I was going to be gone.
 I didn’t even wear like half the stuff I brought.

-Even though I packed horribly for the weather, there are some items I’d bring with me again.
+That said, even though I packed horribly for the weather, there are still some items I’d bring with me again.

-Things I would pack for Greece if I were to visit again in the spring:
+Things I would Pack Again for Greece in the Spring

 - 2 casual long sleeved shirts – the flannel shirt I brought was a favorite of mine to wear.
-Comfy and it was cute under a jacket.
+It was comfy (in other words, warm) and looked cute under a jacket.
 I also really loved wearing the one sweater I packed.